UKCloud/documentation/articles/openshift/oshift-trials-gs.md

 ## GUI and CLI Access

-In order to access the OpenShift cluster GUI customers require a internet-enabled device running a HTML5 capable browser and need to be set up for access in UKClouds Portal with SSO access.
-Customers will also be set up with the relavent access in their OpenShift deployment.
+In order to access the OpenShift cluster GUI customers require a internet-enabled device running a HTML5 capable browser and need to be set up for access in the UKCloud Portal.
+Customers will also be set up with the relevant access in their OpenShift deployment.

 **OpenShift documentation:** [*Web Console Walkthrough*](https://docs.openshift.com/container-platform/3.11/getting_started/developers_console.html)